Side Menu ☰

 I think I might be pregnant, what should I do?

-Take a pregnancy test at home with a home kit, or book an appointment with us on 020 3317 5252.
+Take a pregnancy test at home with a home kit, or book an appointment with us online.
 If you are pregnant and want advice or want to book a termination of pregnancy NHS Choices has a list of useful contacts.

 If you are worried that you may have been at risk of HIV in the last 72-hours and may need post-exposure prophylaxis (PEP) take the Terrence Higgins Trust (THT) online test.